sturnberg/OCS-Docs/Content_Portal/Concepts/Data_Storage_Concepts.md

 * Index *annotation*
 * UOMs annotation

-The term "Stream Type" is used when addiitonal context is needed.
+The term "Stream Type" is used when additional context is needed.
 Within the API itself, this type is frequently referred to as `SdsType`.

 ## Streams
 Streams (SdsStream) are containers for sequential data of some **Type**.
 Streams are either a collection of ordered events stored in SDS or a series of events (instances of the defined SdsType) indexed by one or more properties.